zenparsing/esdown/docs/modules.md

 ```

 If the **main** function returns a Promise which eventually rejects, it will report
-the corresponding error and stack track to the console.
+the corresponding error and stack trace to the console.